 The system service exception in Windows 10 complaints can be seen in most of the technical forums.
 However, the system service exception error can also be seen in Windows 8/8.1 and older Windows 7 PCs.

 The system service exception can occur when you start a program such as a video game or some editing tools or even an emulator such as Genymotion.
 The error occurs at random intervals.
 The error can also occur when you wake up the PC from sleep mode or while using the internet.
-There are several causes for the system service exception error.
+There are several causes of the system service exception error.
 However, the most common causes are corrupted drivers, corrupted system files, and outdated drivers.
 You can also read Fix WMVCore.dll is Missing Error in Windows 10 for more info if you recently upgraded to Windows 10.

 Causes of System Service Exception Error?